pauldwhitman/uaegoldenvisa/README.md

 ![Golden Visa overview process](./images/1-overview-process.png)

-If you perform the process perfectly, steps 2-5 will look like this in the ICA portal.
+If you perform the process perfectly, steps 2-5 will look like this in the ICA portal (reverse order).
 ![Process](./images/0-summary-process.png)

 ## Stage 1: Get GV nomination